In-Training Defenses against Emergent Misalignment in Language Models

 \paragraph{Hyperparameter Ablation}

 The regularization methods investigated in this study are highly sensitive to their hyperparameters.
 Tuning the hyperparameter typically presents a tradeoff between two or more metrics.
-Figure~\ref{fig:hyperparameters-datamix} illustrates this tradeoff for \emph{Interleaving}.
-While increasing the amount of interleaved safety data further reduces emergent misalignment (Figure~\ref{fig:ema-reduction}), this comes at the price of more severe incoherence in the general data domain.
+This is demonstrated in Figure~\ref{fig:hyperparam-tradeoff}, which shows the misalignment in the general domain (lower is better) against the misalignment in the narrow domain (higher is better).
+Both KL-divergence and \emph{Persona Vectors} see a negative impact on in-domain misalignment as the general misalignment improves.
+In contrast, \emph{Interleaving++} consistently performs well on both metrics with as little as 5\% added safety data.